roberthowton/vita/index.md

 __University of Oxford__ Visiting Graduate, Corpus Christi College Centre for the Study of Greek and Roman Antiquity

 `2010`
 __Texas A&M University__ MA in Philosophy.
-Thesis: "Aristotle's Criticism of Plato's Method of Division," Supervised by Robin Smith, Read by Scott Austin, Craig Kallendorf.
+Thesis: "Aristotle's Criticism of Plato's Method of Division," Supervised by Robin Smith, Read by Scott Austin and Craig Kallendorf.

 `2008`
 __Louisiana State University__ BA with Honors in Philosophy, Minors in Greek, Classics